gokulPG/Techshop/README.md

  - ReactJs + Redux with React-bootstrap UI library and CSS for styling on the frontend
  - ExpressJs (a nodejs framework) and Mongodb as the database with Mongoose ODM
- - Bundled JS, CSS, jpg/png files with webpack and babel
  - Deployed to Heroku

  Improved performance of the web app upto 80-90% with code splitting (Dynamic Imports), Lazy Loading the images, configuring webpack and by doing code optimizations.